cypress-io/cypress-documentation/content/api/commands/session.md

 login('user1', 'different-token', 'p4ssw0rd')
 ```

-In order for sessions to be cached uniquely, You need to ensure that the `id` is created
+In summary, you need to ensure that the `id` is created
 from all the parameters that are used inside the `setup` function that may change, otherwise
 `id` values may collide and create unexpected results.